 Every project is unique, even if there is a standard method in place.
 It's the client's problem that makes the project unique, and how the services team solved that very problem to the fullest extent.

-Below is an example of how you can integrate the project manager responses into a well-written overview of the problem and its challenges:
+Below is an example from Trujay of how you can integrate the project manager's responses into a well-written overview of the problem and its challenges:

 The responses to your interview questions don't necessarily need to be in a particular order.
 You can either start with the project manager or client questions.